-An equipment which relies on supply from SELV circuits and in which hazardous voltages are not generated to provide protection against electric shocks.
+Equipment that relies on supply from SELV circuits and in which hazardous voltages are not generated to provide protection against electric shocks.

 11. Protection Against Energy Hazards

-Protection in operator access area
+Protection in the operator access area

 It provides protection information with respect to protection against electric shock from energized parts -